Pathaan (film): Future

+Tiger vs Pathaan

+In 2021, it was rumoured that Salman Khan and Shah Rukh Khan would unite for a standalone film.
+These rumours were confirmed by Salman Khan in December 2021.
+It was announced on 6 April 2023 under the working title of Tiger vs Pathaan.
+It was supposed to be the ninth instalment of the shared universe.
+The project was reported to be directed by Siddharth Anand as announced in April 2023.
+However, later in February 2026 the project was eventually shelved due to budget constraints.

 Pathaan 2

-As confirmed by the production head, Pathaan 2 is in development and will be a sequel to the first film Pathaan with Shah Rukh Khan and Deepika Padukone reprising their roles, the film is scheduled to go on floors by the end of 2025 and will be released by 2028.
-The film will be on production without the director of the first film, Siddharth Anand on board.
+As confirmed by the production head, Pathaan 2 is in development with Shah Rukh Khan and Deepika Padukone reprising their roles.
+The film will be on production without the director of the first film, Siddharth Anand, on board.